Esri/arcgis-runtime-samples-android/java/open-mobile-scene-package/README.md

-# Open Scene Map Package
+# Open mobile scene package

 Opens and displays a scene from a Mobile Scene Package (.mspk).